Sure it’s a treasure from the sea, but it was so much more—something I hold close to my heart.

 There was an immediate connection.

-As she was opening the store for the day, she was carrying out small items to set up her space on the street.
+As she was opening the store for the day, she was carrying out small items to set up outside on the sidewalk.

 His hands are something that always captured my attention since I first rested his in mine.
 His hands are like oysters- rough on the outside, gentle/smooth on the inside, strong enough to offer security, tender enough to buff a pearl.